 Not everything is cheaper though.

 Our apartment cost is also not terribly cheap, there is a reason for this though.
-We enjoy a large amount of space (double the size of our last house in the UK) in a complex that has a few acres of swimming pool, tennis courts and playgrounds.
+We enjoy a large amount of space (double the size of our last house in the UK) in a complex that has a few acres of swimming pools, tennis courts, and playgrounds.
 I can only imagine the cost of living somewhere similar in the US or warmer parts of Europe.

 Lastly, one of the true bonus of living in SE Asia – the FOOD!